dzooli/tvtrader-store/README.md

 - `DATASOURCE_URL` - URL of the data source API
 - `INFLUXDB_URL` - URL of the InfluxDB instance
 - `INFLUXDB_ORG` - Organization name in InfluxDB
+- `VAULT_TOKEN` - Root token for the Vault server
+- `VAULT_URL` - URL of the Vault instance
-- `KEYCLOAK_PASS` - Password for the Keycloak admin user
+- `KEYCLOAK_PASS` - Password for the Keycloak admin user (legacy)
-- `KEYCLOAK_URL` - URL of the Keycloak instance
+- `KEYCLOAK_URL` - URL of the Keycloak instance (legacy)

-Note: The InfluxDB token is not directly specified in the environment variables.
-Instead, it is automatically generated during setup and stored securely in Keycloak.
-The importer service retrieves this token from Keycloak when needed.
+Note: The InfluxDB tokens are not directly specified in the environment variables.
+Instead, they are automatically generated during setup and stored securely in Vault.
+The importer service retrieves these tokens from Vault when needed.

 ## Usage